thenexthub/Codira/docs/ABI/Mangling.rst

 Conventions for foreign symbols
 -------------------------------

-Swift interoperates with multiple other languages - C, C++, Objective-C, and Objective-C++.
-Each of these languages defines their own mangling conventions, so Swift must take care to follow them.
-However, these conventions do not cover Swift-specific symbols like Swift type metadata for foreign types, so Swift uses its own mangling scheme for those symbols.
+Codira interoperates with multiple other languages - C, C++, Objective-C, and Objective-C++.
+Each of these languages defines their own mangling conventions, so Codira must take care to follow them.
+However, these conventions do not cover Codira-specific symbols like Codira type metadata for foreign types, so Codira uses its own mangling scheme for those symbols.

 Importing C and C++ structs